 • It may be that the whole of the servant parable Jesus tells in v.
 34-36 is an abbreviated or variant form of the parables he tells in v.
 45-50 of Matt.
 24:37-51 and v.
 42-46 of Luke 12:35-48.
 Notice in this connection that both of the latter texts are preceded by verses, Matt.
 24:44 and Luke 12:40, which convey generally the same idea as v.
 33, even though they frame that idea in words that speak of the time of the coming of the Son of man.
 Interestingly, Matt.
 24:44 and Luke 12:40 use almost exactly the same words.

-In spite of the above-discussed similarities and differences between the things Jesus says in Mark 13:24-32 and Mark 13:32-37 above and the things he says in the most nearly similar Lukan text, Luke 21:25-37, these texts both appear at the ends of their discourses.
-As explained in Notes included with v.
-31 and 32 of Mark 13:24-32 above, the most nearly similar verses of the Matthean discourse appear near the middle of that discourse, which continues not only through the end of chapter 24 of the Gospel of Matthew, but also through all of chapter 25 of that Gospel.
+In spite of the above-discussed similarities and differences between the End Times Teachings of Jesus described in Mark 13:24-37 and those described in the most nearly similar Lukan text, Luke 21:25-36, both of these sets of teachings appear at the ends of their respective discourses.
+As explained in connection with Mark 13:31-32 above, the most nearly similar parts of the Matthean discourse appear near the middle of that discourse, which continues not only through the end of chapter 24 of the Gospel of Matthew, but also through all of chapter 25 of that Gospel.
+Unfortunately, this results in a situation in which neither the Markan nor the Lukan discourse includes a description of the trial-like Judgment proceeding Matthew describes at the end of Part 2 of his End Time discourse, i.e., in Matt.
+25:31-46.
+This is unfortunate because the latter describes Jesus teaching things about the End Time Judgment that are of great doctrinal importance for Christians.

-In Matt.
-25:31-46, Jesus describes the Son of man (or King) separating the persons he sets on his right hand from those he sets on his left by applying the criterion of whether they received and helped him or "the least of these my brethren" (v.
+Turning first to the question of the criteria that the Son of man (or King) will use to explain why some persons are saved and rewarded while others are condemned and punished, Matt.
+25:31-46 describes him separating the people he sets on his right hand from those he sets on his left by applying the criterion of whether they received and helped him or "the least of these my brethren" (v.
 40), or "the least of these" (v.
 45).
 The importance of this criterion is confirmed by its similarity to the one that Jesus describes in several different ways (e.g., receive, hear, take in, etc.) in Matt.
 10:5-42, Mark 6:7-13 and Luke 9:1-6, Matthew's, Mark's and Luke's accounts of the sending out of the twelve, and in Luke 10:1-16, Luke's account of the sending out of the seventy.
-The importance of this criterion is also indicated by texts which suggest dire consequences for persons who disparage or deny belief in him, e.g., who do not confess him, who deny him, or who are ashamed of him.
+The importance of this criterion is also confirmed by texts which suggest dire consequences for persons who disparage or deny belief in him, e.g., who do not confess him, who deny him, or who are ashamed of him.
 See, for example, Matt.
 10:32-33, Mark 8:38, Luke 9:26 and Luke 12:8-9.
-See also, however, Matt.
-11:20-24, Mark 1:14-15 and Luke 11:29-32, all of which seem to describe Jesus teaching that belief in the gospel and/or repentance are the main criteria by which persons will be judged.
+Whether the phrases "the least of these" and "the least of these my brethren" should be understood as applying only to followers of Jesus, or to all of a person's fellow men is a debatable question that the writer will not discuss here.

 |Useful Search Terms|